Should Christians observe the Israelite festivals? Are they necessary for salvation?

-It might be a danger, if one urges the keeping of the feasts, to neglect our commission of Matthew 28:19-20, ASV, "Go ye therefore, and make disciples of all the nations, baptizing them into the name of the Father and of the Son and of the Holy Spirit: teaching them to observe all things whatsoever I commanded you: and lo, I am with you always, even unto the end of the world."
+It might be a danger, if one urges the keeping of the feasts, to neglect The Gospel Commission of Matthew 28:19-20, ASV, "Go ye therefore, and make disciples of all the nations, baptizing them into the name of the Father and of the Son and of the Holy Spirit: teaching them to observe all things whatsoever I commanded you: and lo, I am with you always, even unto the end of the world."

 Matthew 24:14, KJV, "And this gospel of the kingdom shall be preached in all the world for a witness unto all nations; and then shall the end come."